alisaifee/coredis/docs/source/compatibility.rst

 ZREMRANGEBYSCORE
 ****************

-Remove all members in a sorted set within the given scores
+Removes members in a sorted set within a range of scores.
+Deletes the sorted set if all members were removed.

 - Documentation: `ZREMRANGEBYSCORE <https://redis.io/commands/zremrangebyscore>`_
 - Implementation: :meth:`~coredis.Redis.zremrangebyscore`